lovelaced/polkacli/README.md

 # PolkaCLI

-**PolkaCLI** is a command-line interface (CLI) tool designed for interacting with AssetHub, Polkadot's official rollup dedicated to assets .
+**PolkaCLI** is a command-line interface (CLI) tool designed for interacting with AssetHub, Polkadot's official rollup dedicated to assets.
 With PolkaCLI, users can mint NFTs, manage collections, check balances, and perform various other operations directly from the terminal.

 ## Features